maryame5/E_learning-platform/README.md

 E-Learning Platform
-Introduction
-My name is Maryame El Khalfi, a student at the National Institute of Statistics and Applied Economics in Morocco.
-As a student, I frequently work with web applications such as Google Classroom, Microsoft Teams, and Zoom—platforms where teachers share courses and educational content with students.
-Inspired by these tools, I decided to create a custom e-learning web application called "e-Learning" as my final project.
 This application is designed to manage users with different roles:
 •	Admins: Manage the system and view global statistics.
 •	Teachers: Create subjects, add courses, view enrolled students, and track engagement.